PostgREST/postgrest/docs/references/admin_server.rst

 .. important::

+  Multiple PostgREST instances can share the same public API host and port on operating systems that support ``SO_REUSEPORT``.
+Admin ports are not shared: give each instance a different :ref:`admin-server-port`, otherwise the new instance will fail to start.

-  If you have a machine with multiple network interfaces and multiple PostgREST instances in the same port, you need to specify a unique :ref:`hostname <server-host>` in the configuration of each PostgREST instance for the health check to work correctly.
-Don't use the special values(``!4``, ``*``, etc) in this case because the health check could report a false positive.
+  If the machine has multiple network interfaces, configure concrete :ref:`server-host` and :ref:`admin-server-host` values when you need health checks to target a specific process.
+Avoid special values (``!4``, ``*``, etc) in this case because the health check could report a false positive.

 Live
 ----